Bitcoin Cash: History

-In June 2017, hardware manufacturer Bitmain, described the would-be hard fork with the increased block size as a "contingency plan", should the bitcoin community decide to fork implementing SegWit.
-The first implementation of the software was proposed under the name Bitcoin ABC at a conference that month.
-In July 2017, mining pool ViaBTC proposed the name Bitcoin Cash.
-In July 2017 Roger Ver and others stated they felt that adopting BIP 91 (that would later activate SegWit) favored people who wanted to treat bitcoin as a digital investment rather than as a transactional currency.
-The fork that created Bitcoin Cash took effect on 1 August 2017.
-In relation to Bitcoin it is characterized variously as a spin-off, a strand, a product of a hard fork, an offshoot, a clone, a second version or an altcoin.
+In June 2017, hardware manufacturer Bitmain described a proposed hard fork with an increased block size as a "contingency plan" in case the bitcoin community chose to implement SegWit.
+The same month, the first software implementation was introduced under the name Bitcoin ABC during a conference.
+In July 2017, the mining pool ViaBTC suggested the name Bitcoin Cash for the fork.
+Additionally, Roger Ver and other expressed that adopting BIP 91 (which was intended to activate SegWit) appeared to benefit those who viewed bitcoin primarily as a digital investment rather than as means of everyday transactions.

-A Hong Kong newspaper likened this to a new version of word processing software saying: